marquezgabriel/marquezgabriel/README.md

 # 📲 About Me:
-Software Engineer & Systems Admin by day, cloud student by night 🌥️ • On a quest to master iOS development with Swift and bring my app ideas to life on the Apple Store.
+Software Engineer & Systems Admin by day, Cloud student by night 🌥️ • On a quest to master iOS development and bring my app ideas to life on the Apple Store.
 I am also on a journey through the clouds, seeking AWS mastery to broaden my horizons. 🚀

 I am a proud architect behind automating server maintenance for more than 1,000 servers, liberating time and creativity for my team.
 My mission: empowering people and organizations to excel through innovative software solutions and automation. 🛠️